mfp20/grblHAL_core/README.md

 We add `motion.{h|c}` to host general motion computing structures and methods.
 In particular
 - `struct grbl_motion_t`: global motion struct; `protocol_execute_motion_data` is the function pointer the protocol calls in order to dispatch a motion input line.
-- `motion_computing_main()`: to be run on dedicated core or external host.
+- `motion_computing_loop()`: to be run on dedicated core or external host.
 It receives new gcodes (if any), then keeps the buffers full until all planner bocks are checked out.

 In offloaded mode planner buffer is reduced in size so that some RAM is made available for an increased segment buffer and a new `stepper_t` buffer.